 Construction jobs, educational pursuits and family vacations enabled him to travel all over the nation.
 In between all this, he managed to finished a number of courses at Mohave Community College.
 When he came home with a motorcyle, the family was shocked, but in a way, it made sense with his personality.
 He joined the family on a vacation to San Diego, but while everyone else was inside vehicles, Jerry accompanied the caravan by motorcycle.
 It brought him great joy.
 The most important things in his life, however, were his love for his family and his faith.

 Jerry worked at Countertop Source and had many co-workers who enjoyed his association and will miss him and his bright smile.
 Jerry was selfless.
 Whenever he took anyone else on a motorcycle ride, if there was only one helmet, he always made sure that the other person wore the helmet, putting his passenger's safety above his own.
 On November 7, Jerry was giving a quick ride to a friend.
 He gave his friend his helmet.
 This is when the accident occurred that took Jerry's life.

 If there is any comfort in his death, it is in knowing that he died being Jerry, doing what he loved and what he was known for.
 He lived a righteous, giving, selfless life, and he is now in a better place.

 He is survived by his father, mothers and 24 siblings, as well as a grandmother and many aunts and uncles.
 Friends may call Wednesday, Novemeber 13th, from 5 to 8 PM at Hughes Mortuary.
 Other service dates or information is released by invitation from the family.

-To send flowers to Jeremiah's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jeremiah Joseph Richter, please visit our floral store.